 How to Apply

-- Submit two letters of reference: One from a Lutheran clergy or a seminary instructor and one from your 'home' pastor stating the Hungarian background/descent/origin.
+- Submit two letters of reference: One from a Lutheran clergy or a seminary instructor and where applicable, one from your 'home' pastor stating the Hungarian background/descent/origin.

 - Submit a copy of passport or student visa.